bsc-s2/pykit/fsutil/README.md

      Bedefault they are `None`, which means the file that has been written inheirts ownership of the running python script.

+-   `atomic`:
+    atomically write content to the path.

+    Write content to a temporary file, then rename to the path.
+    The temporary file names of same path in one process distinguish with `timeutil.ns()`, it is not atomic if the temporary files of same path created at the same nanosecond.
+    The renaming will be an atomic operation (this is a POSIX requirement).

 **return**:
 Nothing